hanniecodes/hanniecodes/README.md

 ### Hi there 👋 I'm Hannah Allen

-✨Data analyst with 5+ years of experience in public health, research, and program monitoring and evaluation with skills in Python, Excel, VBA, Python, MongoDb, SQL and MUCH MORE from Georgia Tech’s data scientist boot camp.
+✨Data analyst with 5+ years of experience in analysis, research, and program monitoring and evaluation with skills in Python, Excel, VBA, Python, MongoDb, SQL and MUCH MORE from Georgia Tech’s data scientist boot camp.
 <br>
 ✨Currently an ORISE CDC Evaluation Fellow
 <br>